dcastil/tailwind-merge/docs/api-reference.md

 Function to create merge function with custom config which extends the default config.
 Use this if you use the default Tailwind config and just extend it in some places.

+> **Note**
+> This function computes a lot of data structures based on the config passed to it.
+I recommend to call it only once and store the result in a top-level variable instead of calling it inline within another repeatedly called function.

 You provide it a `configExtension` object which gets [merged](#mergeconfigs) with the default config.

 ```ts